Want a Wooden Rabbit Cage?

 If you use a wooden rabbit cage, your rabbit is going to chew the wood.
 But perhaps there are ways to limit the several wood hutch drawbacks:

 • Distract the rabbit from chewing by providing chew-toys.
-Our Bunny Bazaar has lots of great toys.
+Our Bunny Bazaar has a nice collection of chewable rabbit toys.

-• Designs that protect the wood from urine is a plus
+• A design that protects the wood from urine is a plus

 • Use of strong wire mesh is another plus.

-• A design that funnels the droppings away from any wood parts is a third plus.
+• A design that funnels the droppings away from any wood parts is another excellent plus.

 Check out these hutches available through Amazon.com:*